seanmarcia/codeforgood.io/faq.md

 ##### What is Code for Good?

-Code for Good is an annual event based out of the Portland area where Code programmers from all over the globe get together over a long weekend to build projects that help our communities.
+Code for Good is a new annual event based out of the Portland area where programmers from all over the globe get together over a long weekend to build projects that help our communities.
 Think hanging out in communal space for a weekend with a bunch of developers and designers to build something useful.
 Participants stay in on-site dorms; hacking and socializing takes place in communal areas.
 Join us just for the fun of giving back!
 Questions?
 Check out the FAQ below or drop us a <a href="mailto:{{ site.data.constants.contact_email }}">note</a>.

 ##### Why are ya'll organizing Code for Good?